abraunegg/onedrive/docs/usage.md

 > 2. Configure the client to only use IPv4 DNS resolution via setting the configuration option `ip_protocol_version = "1"`

 > [!IMPORTANT]
-> If you are using Debian 12 or Linux Mint Debian Edition (LMDE) 6, you can install curl version 8.10.1 from the respective backports repositories to address the bugs present in the default Debian 12 curl version.
+> If you are using Debian 12 or Linux Mint Debian Edition (LMDE) 6, you can install the latest curl version from the respective backports repositories to address the bugs present in the default Debian 12 curl version.

 > [!CAUTION]
-> If you continue to use a curl/libcurl version with known HTTP/2 bugs you will experience application runtime issues such as randomly exiting for zero reason or incomplete download/upload of your data.
+> If you continue to use a curl/libcurl version with known HTTP/2 bugs the application will automatically downgrade HTTP operations to HTTP/1.1, however you will continue to experience application runtime issues such as randomly exiting for zero reason or incomplete download/upload of your data.

 ## First Steps